nighthawkcoders/student_2025/_posts/Foundation/A-pair_programming/2023-08-16-pair_programming.md

   - A High "A" is very tough to achieve, something beyond the given requirements.
 Something that exhibits an unforced desire to learn and Code/Code/Code beyond.
 A series of these types of grades is required to earn a Teacher recommendation for College.
     - Low "A" is consistency in producing tangibles toward Team Project and Individual GH Page according to Issues and Scrum Board plans.
 Plans must be consistent with key objectives and technicals.
     - "B" is having flaws in consistency or tangible shortcomings, but mostly on track.
 A flaw would be mostly working code, and attempts, but an incomplete assignment.
-    - "C" is a lack of consistent effort, lacking tangibles.
+    - "C." is a lack of consistent effort, lacking tangibles.
 Lack of producing running Code.
     - Below "C" is composed of Slash/Slash/Slash offenses.
 Lack of attendance, disruptive behaviors, using phone inappropriately, doing work from other classes during CompSci class time, paper visible in class, and turning in "tangibles" that you can't represent in live review.
     - Zero is a result of plagiarism.
 The Teachers will likely miss the first few offenses of plagiarism, thus any offense will result in an inquiry on previous work.
 Remember this is an effort-based class.